 It is also important to remember that the IRMAA assessment is done annually, so if you are charged the IRMAA due to an unusual income event, such as a capital gain or Roth conversion, it will be for that year only.
 This is why it may make sense to bite the bullet and do the Roth conversion and pay the IRMAA for one year in order to reduce your future RMDs which could trigger the IRMAA for many years into the future.
 Or better yet, complete your Roth conversions more than two years before you start Medicare.

 Retirement income planning is a very important and necessary function in developing a comprehensive retirement plan.
 The adverse impact of not performing this detailed planning is paying much more in taxes and Medicare premiums than you need to in retirement.
 You’ve worked hard and saved diligently for your retirement.
 Don’t give Uncle Sam any more than you need to.

 If you are finding that Medicare is just too confusing or want to discover the best way to navigate the process in a way that maximizes your benefit, I would love to help you.
 Nobody likes to pay more than they have to for anything and you want to make sure that you have the adequate coverage that you need during your retirement years.
 If you’d like to learn more, or if you want help in reviewing your current situation please feel free to contact me.
 I have a deep understanding of Medicare and Social Security.
 I’d love to help you build the financial security you deserve.

-Please click the Start Here button below to schedule time to talk about your specific situation.
+Please click the Start Here button below to schedule a time to talk about your specific situation.